New Preliminary Flood Maps

 In August, 2000, the State of North Carolina established the North Carolina Floodplain Mapping Program (NCFMP), with a mandate to update the floodplain maps for all counties within the State of North Carolina.
 To formalize this effort, the State of North Carolina entered into a Cooperating Technical State (CTS) agreement with the Federal Emergency Management Agency (FEMA).
 With this designation, North Carolina was given primary responsibility and ownership of the Flood Insurance Study (FIS) and Flood Insurance Rate Maps (FIRMs) for all North Carolina communities by the National Flood Insurance Program (NFIP).

 The current FIRMs for Dare County, and the Town of Southern Shores, are dated September 20, 2006.
 The County and the Town of Southern Shores received new preliminary FIRMs on June 30, 2016 which can now be viewed online at http://fris.nc.gov/fris/.
-The maps are also accessible on the Town website along with a short video explaining how to view properties using the system.
 In addition, answers to frequently asked questions regarding the process may be viewed at www.darenc.com/floodmaps.

 To determine whether the flood zone for your property has changed, you can check both the current, effective flood map and the new preliminary map at the NC FRIS website listed above.
 Or if you live in or own property in Southern Shores, you may contact the Planning and Code Enforcement Department at 252-261-2394 ext.
 4 and Town Staff will assist you with identification of the flood zone for your property.